lnis-uofu/OpenFPGA/docs/source/manual/file_formats/file_formats_gsb_xml.rst

     The index/ptc number of the driver channel/routing wire in the current grid location.
     In case of OPIN drivers, the driver index is the same as the OPIN index on the grid.

+.. option:: tap="<TAP_DISTANCE>"

+    The tap distance of the driver channel/routing wire to the current channel.
+This is used to identify the relative position of the driver channel/routing wire to the current channel.
+In case of OPIN drivers, the tap distance is set to 0.